oresat/oresat-simulator/README.md

 Start by installing Basilisk in a Python virtual environment.
 Installing basilisk is complicated.
-Follow the instructions on: https://hanspeterschaub.info/basilisk/Install/installOnLinux.html
+Follow the instructions on: https://hanspeterschaub.info/basilisk/Install/installOnLinux.html to build your environment for simulator

+For python environment setup:

 Note that Basilisk has several dependencies which need to be installed first.